 Keeping a role’s salary a secret and unveiling it during the interview stage, or worse, when presenting a job offer, is a dated practice.
-It can create friction in the hiring process and result in poor retention rates.
+It can create friction in the hiring process and poor retention rates.
 To be honest, we cringe when we see companies doing this!

 We firmly believe all modern business owners should include salary information – or at least a range – in their job description.
 Here are 6 reasons why: